Ekep-Obasi/data-structures-rebase-academy/README.md

 ```
 5. Checkout to the `feat/implementation` to view the implementation of each data-structure
 6. Read through the code comments to understand the implementation details.

+## Contributing
+Contributions to this repository are welcome!
+If you'd like to contribute an implementation of a data structure, please follow these guidelines:

+1. Fork the repository.
+Create a new branch for your feature (git checkout -b feature/new-data-structure).
+2. Implement the data structure along with appropriate comments and explanations.
+Ensure all existing tests pass and add new tests if necessary.
+3. Commit your changes (git commit -am 'Add new data structure').
+4. Push to the branch (git push origin feature/new-data-structure).
+5. Create a new pull request.

 ## Disclaimer